digideskio/support-tools/timeseries/quickstart.md

 * z to zoom in
 * Z to zoom out

-You can obtain detailed info, including specific values of raw metrics, at a seleted time.
+You can obtain detailed info, including either the values as displayed, or the raw underlying metrics, at a seleted time.
+Typically the values as displayed will be more meaningful; for example, cumulative counts in the raw underlying metrics are differentiated to obtain rates for the values as displayed.

+* ? to get values as displayed
-* ? to get detailed raw info at a selected time
+* ! to get raw underlying metrics

 You can open new views, either in the current window or a new window.